Penetration Testing | Artificial Intelligence | ISO 42001

 October 15th, 2025

-People interact with Artificial Intelligence (AI) in a number of ways, but notably, written prompts are the main method because basic prompt hacking is understood.
-Now, let's talk about sophisticated attacks targeting enterprise AI systems.
-These considerations will explain how an attacker can weaponize AI assistants to extract proprietary data, manipulate business decisions, or pivot through corporate networks.
+People interact with Artificial Intelligence (AI) in many ways, but most commonly through written prompts, which is the method that's also the most familiar avenue for basic prompt-hacking techniques.
+However, the real concern for organizations lies beyond these simple exploits, with sophisticated attacks targeting enterprise AI systems.
+In this article, we'll explain how an attacker can weaponize AI assistants to extract proprietary data, manipulate decision-making, and even infiltrate corporate networks.

 By: